sosy-lab/java-smt/lib/native/x86_64-windows/README.md

 ### With a direct copy of the library:

-An alternative simple solution (without the need of administrator) is to copy over those files from the `lib\java\runtime-*\` directory into the current directory.
+An alternative simple solution (without the need of administrator rights) is to copy over those files from the `lib\java\runtime-*\` directory into the current directory `lib/native/x86_64-windows`:
-Please note that this needs to be repeated after each update of Ant/Ivy dependencies.
+Please note that this copy process needs to be repeated after each update of a solver library via Ant/Ivy dependencies.

 For Z3:
 - copy ..\..\java\runtime-z3\libz3.dll libz3.dll